11 Launch and Catapult Science Projects

-Put physics in motion this summer!
-Experiment with the science of launching and catapulting.
+Put physics in motion!
+Experiment with the science of launching and catapulting with fun hands-on science and engineering projects.
 How can science explain trajectory, flight path, and aim?

 K-12 Science Projects and Activities